 However, this is something that comes with experience and expertise.
 Hence, data scientists need to spend quite a lot of time on it.

 However, gathering the data only does half the job.
 The data scientist also needs to make sure that the data is validated and cleaned.
 If they work with imperfect data, the chances of being successful decreases exponentially.

 Get to doing magic.
 We mean analytics.

 When the data is entirely cleaned, the data scientist spends his remaining time in identifying trends and patterns from the data.
 This is another problematic aspect of a data scientist’s job, especially since there is no set method to analyse this data efficiently.
-More often than not, it requires a data scientist to design their tools and algorithms or tweak with the existing ones.
+More often than not, it requires a data scientist to design their tools and algorithms or tweak them with the existing ones.
 This demands an open mind and a willingness to experiment.

 Weave a story.

 After analysing the datasets next comes the most important part – that of data visualisation.
 The data scientists need to present their findings in front of an audience that is majorly non-tech, the likes of stakeholders and marketers of the company.
 This isn’t always a daily task, but it needs to be frequently done to keep things in motion.
 The data scientist’s significant workload here involves coming up with a visualisation technique that not only captures the essence of their data but also presents everything in an aesthetically pleasing manner.